bsc-s2/pykit/jobscheduler/README.md

     -   `at`: a dict used to replace corresponding element in the time tuple of the next fire time.
 It may contain following fields: 'second', 'minute', 'hour', 'day'.
-Not required.
+Optional.

     -   `timezone`: by default, configurations in `at` use local timezone, if you specified configuration in other timezone, you need to set `timezone` to the name of that timezone, such as 'Europe/Warsaw' or 'Asia/Shanghai' and so on.
-Not required.
+Optional.

     -   `concurrence_n`: set the max number of threads that run the same job concurrently.
-Required.
+Optional, default is 1.

 -   `kwargs`:
     the keyword arguments, following arguments are allowed, none of them